|

 or keep pumping iron to pump up our pecs;

-we can chase after money until we get rich
+and we can chase after money until we get rich

-or hide in a comfortable, anonymous niche.
+or carve out a comfortable, anonymous niche.

 We can even try to live on in our writing